menuclose

 Mobile trading apps

-Placing trades is quick and simple through the app, and I found it easy to do basic functions such as create and manage my watch list.
-When selecting a stock, you can see key financial information and can also see similar stocks people are interested in by scrolling to the bottom of the page on the ‘product overview’ tab.
-I liked the look and feel of the app and was impressed by the new design of the portfolio section, where you can see in detail your historical performance and can see a clear summary of your positions, including your profit and loss.
+Placing trades is quick and simple through the app, and I found it easy to do basic functions such as creating and managing my watchlist.
+When selecting a stock, you can see key financial information and view similar stocks people are interested in by scrolling to the bottom of the page on the ‘product overview’ tab.
+I liked the look and feel of the app and was impressed by the new design of the portfolio section, where you can see in detail your historical performance and scroll through a clear summary of your positions, including your profit and loss.

 smartphone Top apps